yatarakesh/dwave/README.md

 0 - player not selected and
 1 - player selected

+NOTE: Choose the correct lagrange multipliers to get the required output

 Go to ipl_team.py and execute the code in Dwave leap.